Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 Stone chapel on Stari Grad Plain in Stari Grad on Hvar Island, Croatia

-If you are looking for things to do on Hvar that you can’t do anywhere else in Croatia (or the world, for that matter), then go to the Stari Grad Plain.
+If you are looking for things to do on Hvar that you can’t do anywhere else in Croatia, then go to the Stari Grad Plain!

-Designated a UNESCO World Heritage Site in 2008, the agricultural landscape is segmented by stone walls – just as it has been since the Greeks first settled the land over 2,400 years ago.
-The Stari Grad Plain is one of the top Hvar attractions.
+Designated a UNESCO World Heritage Site in 2008, the agricultural landscape is segmented by stone walls – just as it has been since the Greeks first settled this land over 2,400 years ago.

 Seaside church in Jelsa on Hvar Island, Croatia

-For an entire day-long adventure, take the northern route from Stari Grad and ride to the town of Vrboska.
+For an entire day-long adventure, take the northern route from Stari Grad and ride to Vrboska.
 From there, follow the coastline path and discover the town of Jelsa.

 View of Stari Grad from the village of Dol, Croatia, Hvar Island

-Top Tip: There are Stari Grad bike rental services – plus, you can pick up a Stari Grad Map of Bike Routes at the Tourist Information Office at the Marina (across from the Tommy grocery store).
+There are several places in Stari Grad to rent bikes.
+Plus, you can pick up a Stari Grad Map of Bike Routes at the Tourist Information Office (MAP).

 #3 Find Tito’s Caves on Kabal Peninsula